Investing 101: A Beginner’s Guide to Building Wealth

 VanguardVTSAXVTI0.04%$3,000/$1CRSP US TotalBroad, low cost.

-FidelityFZROX0.00%$0Fidelity US TotalZero fees!
+FidelityFZROX0.00%$0Fidelity US TotalZero fees.

 FidelityFSKAX0.015%$0Dow Jones USUltra-low cost.

-SchwabSWTSXSCHB0.03%$1/$1Dow Jones BroadGreat for Schwab.
+SchwabSWTSXSCHB0.03%$1/$1Dow Jones BroadGreat for Schwab users.

 S&P 500 Index Funds